 And just like it sounds, a cabinet is a global progression save.
 For example, say everyone from a specific arcade was able to beat several areas, such as one of the specific multiplayer objectives.
 That objective would then contribute to unlocking more areas in the AC mode’s game, and everyone who is accessing that cabinet can benefit and contribute to that going forward.
 This allows access to literally hundreds of new levels and even exclusive AC mode only bosses that you likely wouldn’t unlock on your own.
 And for those wondering, yes this is basically the NESYS / NESiCAxLive Network being emulated at home.

 Oh, and when I mention hundreds of levels, I actually meant thousands!
-Yes, Taito is boasting that Dariusburst Chronicle Saviours’s AC mode will include over 3000 total stages.
+Yes, Taito is boasting that Dariusburst Chronicle Saviours’ AC mode will include over 3000 total stages.
 So you’ll be playing this for quite some time.

 No matter how you choose to play the game; Xbox 360, Xbox One, Dual Shock 4, Arcade Stick, as several other not very known controllers, you’ll be happy to know that the game supports just about every gamepad and joystick.
 I can attest to that myself as I’ve tested over 10 different configurations and were able to play the game with all of them.
 And yes, you can even play with the keyboard, if you want to that is.
 I don’t see why, but at least that option is available.

-However in CS mode, the game changes.
+However, in CS mode, the game changes.
 Similar to the chronicle mode in AC, this is mode is also laid out in a manner that you have set paths to take after the first area is completed that is.
-And unlike AC mode where you can chose the next stage, once you start the area you’re stuck on until it’s completed.
+And unlike AC mode where you can choose the next stage, once you start the area you’re stuck on until it’s completed.
 You’re also handicapped to an extent as you will find that some missions will not allow power-ups to drop as well as restrict you to a specific ship.
 However you won’t go into a mission blind as the overlay will tell you from the start what your ship will be, power up status, how many zones make up the area, and stage make-up.
 Another difference is that while you play CS mode, you accumulate points based on how well you do in the zones you play through.